semaphoreci/docs/docs/essentials/configuring-pre-flight-checks.md

 - [repository branch](/ci-cd-environment/environment-variables/#semaphore_git_branch) for which the pipeline started
 - YAML file describing the running pipeline (`SEMAPHORE_YAML_FILE_PATH`)

-Based on that, you can define commands in pre-flight checks ensuring that a particular pipeline can use certain secrets.
-You can use this [snippet](https://gist.githubusercontent.com/shiroyasha/49b57770371f4684a8a12bcec0047d7a/raw/b35e51953069dc1b21c62a41b8717aa5fb4bcf88/check-secret) as a reference on how to achieve that result.
+Based on that, you can define commands in pre-flight checks to ensure that a particular pipeline can use certain secrets.
+You can use this [snippet](https://raw.githubusercontent.com/renderedtext/snippets/master/check-secret.sh) as a reference on how to achieve that result.
 In practice, using it for restricting `deployment-secret` secret for pipeline defined in `.semaphore/deployment.yml` in the `example-project` on the `master` branch comes down to the following commands: